wunki/wunki/README.md

 ### Hi you! 👋

-I'm Petar, software engineer focussed on building simple and resilient {software, company, life}.
-I'm also a dad of five who likes to run long distances.
+I'm Petar, a software engineer focussed on building simple and resilient {software, company, life}.
+I'm also a dad of five who likes to run long distances slowly.

+Passionate about anything that has to do with building products, and Lisp.

-Currently I'm keeping myself busy with distributed systems, system design and this hot new language called Rust.
-Feel free to reach out to me if you want to talk about any of these!
+In my day-job, I'm leading the technology department at Workera, where we help people achieve their career goals.
+Feel free to contact me if you want to talk about any of these!